it3xl/git-repo-sync/README.md

 All commit conflicts will be solved in favor of the owning side.<br/>

-### Other Unimplemented Sync Strategies
+### Other Unimplemented Strategies

-There are other interesting sync and conflict solving approaches.<br/>
-For example when you don't lose your conflicting commits in your remote repositories and other teammates can resolve your conflicts after/for you.<br/>
-Also it will be useful if you have a stubborn Git-server that blocks updating commits in different ways.<br/>
+Just propouse something.<br/>
-But the Victim and Conventional approaches cover the most important cases fairly well.
+BTW, the Victim and Conventional approaches cover 80% of cases you need (I beleive).

-### Disaster Protection
+## Disaster Protection

 People have to make mistakes to become better.
 This is normal.
 But let's protect our clients from such the mistakes.<br/>
 Define *sync_enabling_branch* variable